 Meanwhile, while Cora’s parents consider herself dead the moment she left home at the age of 23, cops get to know that she gets a visitor and that’s her aunt.
 Ambrose followed up with Cora’s aunt Margaret who reveals more.

 Then Cora’s husband Mason on the other hand takes matters into his own hands.
 He visits Cora and tries to ask her about her drug habit but she doesn’t reveal anything.
-Cora now decides to plead ‘not guilty’ and asks the lawyer about the options she has, but her lawyer only suggests that there is no chance to change the stance as the cops have an airtight case against her.
-And in case of trial, the chances winning a temporary insanity plea is very rare.
+Cora now decides to plead ‘not guilty,’ and asks the lawyer about the options she has, but her lawyer only suggests that there is no chance to change the stance as the cops have an airtight case against her.
+And in case of trial, the chances of winning a temporary insanity plea are very rare.

 The Sinner – Part IV:

 Ambrose understands that Cora does not go all by herself to become a heroin addict.
 She needed someone’s help or at least somebody pushed her into this.
-In the previous episode, he visits Cora in the jail with a needle, a heroine packet, a spoon and a band – and asked her to inject her which she could not.
+In the previous episode, he visits Cora in the jail with a needle, a heroine packet, a spoon, and a band – and asked her to inject her which she could not.

 In this episode, Ambrose helps her while Cora struggles to recover missing memories, which directs Ambrose to a new suspect.
 Now, they have started believing the fact that somebody, somewhere did something to her.

 Meanwhile, Mason is in police custody after confronting J.D. in a bar.
-He thinks that this guy is responsible of his wife’s present state of mind.
-The detective now questions J.D. but in the middle of interrogation J.D.’s lawyer comes in and bails him out.
+He thinks that this guy is responsible for his wife’s present state of mind.
+The detective now questions J.D. but in the middle of the interrogation J.D.’s lawyer comes in and bails him out.
 But the odd thing is that J.D. here has a high-powered lawyer for his rescue.

 Cora now has to remember everything she forgets after meeting J.D. and waking up two months later on the street.
-Anyways, in the last few episodes we see Cora’s life in flashbacks and also watch Ambrose’s personal life which is also somehow complicated and it does help in establishing both the characters.
+Anyways, in the last few episodes, we see Cora’s life in flashbacks and also watch Ambrose’s personal life which is also somehow complicated and it does help in establishing both the characters.
 Cora now goes under memory recovery therapy as suggested by Ambrose.

 Up till the fourth episode, The Sinner has been really engaging; not much suspense is revealed.
 Cora is still struggling to remember her past that drove her to commit the crime.
 Detective Ambrose knows that he is on the right path to get to the bottom of the crime, but he still has a long way to go.
 At least, it is now established that there is someone else involved with Cora who has some motives behind the whole incident of murder.

-Details for other episodes will be added soon.
-The first season of the series The Sinner is now streaming on Netflix.
+The Sinner is now streaming on Netflix.